Make perfect no-sew canvas storage bins or boxes using cardboard boxes with this detailed step by step tutorial. There is even a no-sew liner!

 Hi, I am Anika and I am scared of sewing machines.

 You are probably thinking – “says the girl who uses power tools.”
-Well, I am not kidding!
-I really am scared of them!
+I am not kidding!
 Which is why you haven’t seen any projects on this blog that have anything to do with sewing.

-I am working on conquering that fear… but until then, you get only no-sew ideas from me like these easy no-sew canvas storage bins using cardboard boxes with no-sew liners.
+I am working on conquering that fear… but until then, you get only no-sew ideas from me!

 If you think my fear of sewing machines is weird, here is the best way I can explain it… there is something about that moving needle and the moving fabric going towards it… it creeps me out…

 Power tools on the other hand… your hand is always away from the blades (they better be right?!)

 Canvas bins look amazing and are great for organizing but you don’t want to drop $$$ on a hundred million of these (I may be exaggerating a bit but you get the idea).
 The easiest solution – DIY canvas storage boxes – the no-sew variety of course!

 The base is a box which can be a diaper box, a shipping box, a shoe box – anything that works for you – so that is free.
 Plus. it took about 10 minutes to make one!
 I made all of these and still have about half the drop cloth left for many more bins…